User-friendly introduction to PAC-Bayes bounds

 where $\chi^2(\rho\|\pi) $ is the chi-square divergence:

-\end{thm} (Interestingly, the minimization of the bound with respect to $\rho$ leads to an explicit solution, see~\cite{alq2018}).
-Note that the dependence of the rate in $\varepsilon$ is much worse than in Theorem~\ref{thm:first:bound}.
-This was later dramatically improved by~\cite{ohn2021}.
-Still, as for the truncation approach described earlier, this approach leads to slow rates of convergence for heavy-tailed variables.
+\end{theorem} Interestingly, the minimization of the bound with respect to $\rho$ leads to an explicit solution~\citep{alq2018}.
+However the dependence of the rate in $\delta$ is much worse than in Theorem~\ref{thm:first:bound}.
+This was later dramatically improved by \citet{ohn2021}.
+As for the truncation approach described earlier, this approach leads to slow rates of convergence for heavy-tailed variables.

-\subsubsection{Bounds based on robust losses}
+\subsection{Bounds based on robust losses}

-In~\cite{cat2012} Olivier Catoni proposed a robust loss function $\psi$ used to estimate the mean of heavy-tailed random variables (note that this is also based on ideas from an earlier paper~\cite{aud2011}).
-As a result,~\cite{cat2012} obtains, for the mean of heavy-tailed variables, confidence intervals very similar to the ones of estimators of the mean of a Gaussian.
-This loss function was used in conjunction with PAC-Bayes bounds in~\cite{catoni2017dimension,giu2018} to study non-Bayesian estimators.
+\citet{cat2012} proposed a robust loss function $\psi$ used to estimate the mean of heavy-tailed random variables (this is based on ideas from an earlier paper by \cite{aud2011}).
+As a result, \citet{cat2012} obtains, for the mean of heavy-tailed variables, confidence intervals very similar to the ones of estimators of the mean of a Gaussian.

-More recently, Holland~\cite{hol2019} derives a full PAC-Bayesian theory for possibly heavy-tailed losses based on Catoni's technique.
+More recently, \citet{hol2019} derives a full PAC-Bayesian theory for possibly heavy-tailed losses based on Catoni's technique.
 The idea is as follows.
 Put

 and, for any $s>0$,